Return to writings or continue reading

 John H. Armstrong

-Adjunct professor of evangelism, Wheaton College Graduate School; author; former pastor and church-planter
+Adjunct professor of evangelism, Wheaton College Graduate School; author Your Church Is Too Small! and Tear Down These Walls!; former pastor and church-planter

 "In his action-centered, unique, challenging, and informative primer on 'What We Believe and Why,' or 'What Matters Most and What Doesn't,' George Koch lays out the basics and origins for belief that is Christian.
 In that well-reasoned effort he addresses a Hebraic mindset that preventively, remedially, and practically reduces distortions in Western Christianity.
 How can one overestimate the value of the Hebraic mindset that shapes Old Testament writings and underpins the theology and life of the earliest and later Church? …Here, we are shown "how to reconcile, respect, and protect each other as believers, even across great divides;" mindset trumps method and faith is deepened; relationship with God is connected, committed, and creative; the essence of theology that is Christian is clear and compelling; and the journey is enjoyable and challenging!"